Approach Words: Integrated City, Sustainability, Urban Livability

 Source: Click Here

+According to the designers, public support and awareness are essential for the project’s success.
+Social media and community outreach efforts are crucial in demonstrating the feasibility of a cycle-friendly city.
 As awareness spreads and public demand increases, citizens can play a crucial role in pushing for safer cycling infrastructure.
 Once momentum reaches a tipping point, policymakers will be encouraged to integrate these recommendations into urban planning.
-Community engagement and public pressure will be key to transforming this initiative into a tangible improvement for cyclists in Amman.
+Community engagement and public pressure will be key to transforming this initiative into a tangible improvement for cyclists in Amman.10

 Project Link